-Auto Auto The automatic lights mode [1] allows your car to automatically detect and calculate which lighting mode is most suitable for the driving and environmental lighting conditions. ≣D Passing beam You can manually select the passing beam to keep the front lights dipped. - D0 - Position lights The position lights are points of illumination around the car that make your car more visible to other road users.
-You can lock the car with the position lights on if you intend to leave it for a short period of time.
-Off Off Off deactivates all primary lighting modes.
+The automatic lights mode [1] allows your car to automatically detect and calculate which lighting mode is most suitable for the driving and environmental lighting Auto conditions.

+You can manually select the passing beam to keep the front lights dipped.

+The position lights are points of illumination around the car that make your car more visible to other road users.

+Off

+Off deactivates all primary lighting modes.
 [2]